redis/redis-doc/commands/eval.md

 The above script sets the key `foo` to the string `bar`.
-However it violates the `EVAL` command semantics as all the keys that the script uses should be passed using the KEYS array:
+However it violates the `EVAL` command semantics as all the keys that the script uses should be passed using the !`KEYS` array:

 ```
 > eval "return redis.call('set',KEYS[1],'bar')" 1 foo